 All of this crap stems from the fact that men say we smell fishy, that we stink, that they have specific ideas of what we are supposed to smell like down there.
 And that’s pure BS.
-Unless you have a vagina or a vagina doctor, you don’t get to have an opinion of what my perfectly PH balanced Hoo Haw is supposed to smell like.
+Unless you have a vagina or you are vagina doctor, you don’t get to have an opinion of what my perfectly PH balanced Hoo Haw is supposed to smell like.

 But we listen anyway, and we listen because we have been taught that the ultimate authority of our body is a Man.
 Not the woman who lives in it, but rather the potential man that might want to be in its proximity.
 Who is this man?
 When did he get the right to tell me to use soap on my delicate areas simply because he thinks he knows what a vagina is supposed to smell like?
 The last time he has any say over a vagina was ummmmm NEVER!

 That leads me to the next point –

 STOP TELLING ME TO SHAVE MY EVERYTHING!.........

 If we women are willing to put up with your hairy selves what makes you think that you don’t have to accept as nature made me?